jdvquach/tic-tac-toe/README.md

 ## Technical Requirements:

-* Render a game board in the browser
+* Render a game board in the browser.
-* Switch turns between X and O (or whichever markers you select); your game should prevent users from playing a turn into a square that is already occupied
+* Switch turns between X and O (or whichever markers you select); your game should prevent users from playing a turn into a square that is already occupied.
-* Visually display which side won if a player gets three in a row or show a draw/"cat’s game" if neither wins
+* Visually display which side won if a player gets three in a row or show a draw/"cat’s game" if neither wins.
-* Include separate HTML / CSS / JavaScript files
+* Include separate HTML / CSS / JavaScript files.
-* Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles
+* Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles.
-* Use Javascript with jQuery for DOM manipulation
+* Use Javascript with jQuery for DOM manipulation.
-* Deploy your game online, where the rest of the world can access it
+* Deploy your game online, where the rest of the world can access it.
-* Use semantic markup for HTML and CSS (adhere to best practices)
+* Use semantic markup for HTML and CSS (adhere to best practices).

 ## Features:

-* Multiple game rounds with a win counter
+* Multiple game rounds with a win counter.
-* Creative styling ie hover, box shadows
+* Creative styling ie hover, box shadows.
+* Reset anytime.

 ## Play the game: